jnga/ReadableMail/README.md

 # ReadableMail

-ReadableMail is a small add-on fix for Apple Mail for improving the readability of messages by allowing control of the default font and size.
+ReadableMail is a small add-on fix for Apple Mail to make messages easier to read, by better honoring the user’s preferences for default font and size.

 ## Details